 If you qualify under the Missouri Lemon Law or the federal Magnuson-Moss Warranty Act, you can seek “lemon-aid” for your lemon from Krohn & Moss, Ltd. Consumer Law Center.
 The experienced Missouri attorneys at Krohn & Moss, Ltd. Consumer Law Center can assist you in obtaining a refund or a replacement of your lemon or in some circumstances, to monetary compensation.
 If the manufacturer offers you a replacement vehicle, it must be of a comparable value – and it must meet with your approval.
 If you receive a refund, the manufacturer is also required to provide you with a refund of the other fees you paid, as well, including such charges as taxes, finance fees and interest, and registration or titling fees.
 The manufacturer may also be required to reimburse you for other expenses you incurred due to the problems with your vehicle: for example, towing fees and rental car fees while your car was in for repairs.

-What to Do When Needed Help Regarding Missouri Lemon Law
+What to Do When Needed Help With Your Lemon

 Because of the strict requirements of the Missouri Lemon Law, it is essential to retain an experienced attorney to protect your rights.
 If you retain the attorneys at Krohn & Moss, Ltd. Consumer Law Center®, they will guide you through the maze of requirements to seek the refund or new car you deserve.
-And because the Missouri Lemon Law and Federal Lemon Law require the manufacturer to pay your attorneys’ fees when you win your case, the attorneys of Krohn & Moss, Ltd. Consumer Law Center® only collect a fee if you get paid.
+And because the laws require the manufacturer to pay your attorneys’ fees when you win your case, the lawyers of Krohn & Moss, Ltd. Consumer Law Center® only collect a fee if you get paid.
 Contact Krohn & Moss, Ltd. Consumer Law Center® for a free consultation and case evaluation.